UCSD-SUMS/sums-vue/src/officers.md

 </template>
 <template v-slot:extra>

-> I joined SUMS because I wanted to meet more math majors and learn more about what career fields I could go into with a math degree.
-> I really love being around other students that enjoy math as much as I do.
+> I joined SUMS to be a part of a community that shares the same passion that I do for math.

-Favorite Fields of Math: *Calculus* <br />
+Favorite Fields of Math: *Probability, Statistics* <br />
 Favorite Math Classes: *MATH 20C* <br />
-Hobbies: *Soccer, Running, Crafts, Painting*
+Hobbies: *Juggling, Magic, Drawing* <br />

 </template>
 </Officer>